tatoberosh/ojaxi-blog/content/posts/junk-food-tariffs.md

 date: 2025-11-23T10:00:00-05:00
 draft: false
 description: "Junk food is cheap, addictive, and everywhere.
 Instead of fighting a losing battle, learn how to use the Ojakee app's 'Treatcoin Tariff' to empower your kids to make healthier choices on their own."
-categories: ["parenting", "finance", "health", "technology"]
+categories: ["Parenting", "Family Finance", "Health", "Technology"]
 tags: ["junk food", "healthy eating", "family finance", "parenting hacks", "data-driven parenting", "Ojakee"]
 ShowToc: true
 TocOpen: true